 These tales certainly exist in the realm of legend, and the details have been embellished (or, in some cases, completely fabricated) through the centuries.
 But I believe they hold a kernel of truth as to the type of man Nicholas was.
 He was known as a man who always looked to fulfill the needs of others.

-Saint Nicholas was officially canonized in the Roman Catholic tradition in the tenth century, though he had been recognized as a saint long before then.
+Saint Nicholas was officially canonized in the Roman Catholic tradition in the 10h century, though he had been recognized as a saint long before then.

 After the Protestant Reformation in the 1500s, veneration of saints was generally discouraged.
 And so the popularity of many venerated saints waned considerably.
 But Saint Nicholas continued to be highly popular throughout the centuries, especially in Holland.
 They referred to him in Dutch as Sinterklaas, which is where we eventually got the English name Santa Claus.

-Nevertheless, Saint Nicholas didn’t become widely popular in America until 1823 when a New Yorker named Clement Clark Moore authored a poem called A Visit From St. Nicholas.
+Nevertheless, Saint Nicholas didn’t become widely popular in America until 1823 when a New York Episcopalian bishop named Clement Clark Moore authored a poem called A Visit From St. Nicholas.
 We now know it as The Night Before Christmas.

 Given the commercial popularity of the poem, retail companies increasingly began using Santa Claus in their advertising.
 In the 1920s, Coca-Cola made Santa their spokesperson during the holidays.
 And the rest, as they say, is history.

 Why Christians Should Care

 It’s certainly interesting to journey along the historical moments that turned a fourth century bishop from Turkey into a benevolent giver of gifts from the North Pole.
 But Saint Nicholas undoubtedly lived to make an impact for Jesus beyond commercialized holiday celebrations.